 Wading Depth: Check your vehicle’s handbook for this important measurement.
 Taken on a flat surface it is the point at which your engines air intake will ingest water when traversing water.
 Ingestion of water into an engine could lead to the failure of mechanical components and a costly repair bill.

-If in doubt wait the river out!
+If in doubt wait for the river to flood out!
 In Africa, flooding rivers normally subside after about two hours.
 Consult the locals, as there is often a better crossing around the corner.
 If you have to cross, fit a wading sheet over the nose of the vehicle, as this will keep water out of the engine compartment if you maintain a steady momentum.

 Wheelbase: The distance centre to centre from the front wheels to the rear wheels on the same side.